hmongdev/weekend-jquery-salary-calculator/README.md

 _Duration: 4 hours base, 4 hours stretch_

+What this app does:
+This application allows you to add employees to a table, remove employees, and calculates the montly costs of hiring/firing them.

 WHAT problems I encountered, and HOW I solved the problem:

 1. Grabbing the annualSalary and adding them together